expo/router/docs/docs/features/shared-routes.md

 }
 ```

+The first group listed in the clone syntax will be the default segment.
+In this case, the `home` tab will be the default.
+If you rename the directory to `(profile, home)` then the `profile` fragment will be the default.

 ## Linking

 When linking, you can use `./screen` to move to a route matching `screen` in the same group.
 When using the absolute syntax `/screen` the app will navigate to the first matching route in the entire app.